-A single high-sodium meal could increase your whole-body water stores enough to add several pounds of water.
-This might stay reflected on the scale for several days before your body excretes the extra sodium and water.
+A single high-sodium meal could increase your whole-body water stores enough to add several pounds to your body weight.
+This might increase your scale weight for several days before your body disposes of the excess sodium and water retention.

-Carbohydrate is mostly stored in the muscles and liver as glycogen.
-Every gram of glycogen is stored with 3 to 4 grams of water, which means that if you consume 400 grams of carbs, that could bring along 1200 to 1600 grams (~3 to 4 pounds) of water into your muscles and liver.
+Carbohydrate is stored in the muscles and liver in the form of glycogen.
+Every gram of glycogen is stored with 3-to-4 grams of water, which means if you consume 400 grams of carbs, that could bring along 1200-to-1600 grams (~3 to 4 pounds) of water into your muscles and liver.

 Taken together, the increase in sodium, carbohydrate, and water storage could bump your weight up by 5-to-10 pounds or more overnight.
 This can also give you a bloated, puffy appearance (which also goes away).

-The bottom line is that if you eat 1,000 to 1,500 calories more than your maintenance needs in a single day, you may only gain around a fifth of a pound of body fat, even if your scale weight tells a different story.
+The bottom line is if you eat 1,000 to 1,500 calories more than you need to maintain your weight in a single day, you’ll probably only gain ⅕ to ¼ of a pound of fat, even if your scale weight tells a different story.

-The studies we’ve looked at so far involved people “bingeing” on 1,000 to 1,500 more calories than they needed per day.
+Most of the studies we’ve looked at so far involved people “bingeing” on 1,000-to-1,500 more calories than they needed per day.

 But what if you’re the kind of person who likes to really “turn it loose” when you go off the rails?